istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 allowed for the egress gateway only.
 See
 [an example for Kubernetes Network Policies configuration](/docs/examples/advanced-gateways/egress-gateway/#apply-kubernetes-network-policies).

-You must also increase the security measures applied to Istio control plane and the egress gateway by running them on nodes separate from the application nodes, in a separate namespace, monitoring them more thoroughly, etc. After all, if the attackers are able to attack Istio Mixer or the egress gateway, they could violate any policy.
+You must also increase the security measures applied to the Istio control plane and the egress gateway by running them on nodes separate from the application nodes, in a separate namespace, monitoring them more thoroughly, etc. After all, if the attackers are able to attack Istio Mixer or the egress gateway, they could violate any policy.